frc2053/ElevatorLab/lab/subsystem2.md

 If I just passed in a variable instead of a function, the variable wouldn't be able to be updated easily.

 This might seem convoluted for now, but will click eventually.

+Next steps is adding some actually physics simulation.
+Take a snack break and move onto the next step: [CLICK HERE](simulation.md)